PetrPraveky/JavaMath/README.md

 - **Möbius function** ("*src/lib/math/functions/mobius_function.java*") - Return *0*, *-1* or *+1* depending if number is prime, number has squared prime factor or even number of prime factors.
 You can read more on wikipedia: *https://en.wikipedia.org/wiki/Möbius_function*.

 ## What function you can plot?
 - **Möbius function** - You can plot values of Möbius function *μ(n)* from 1 to 50.
-With some editting you can add more values, but it will become really messy.
+With some editting you can add more values, but it will become really messy. <br />
 ![plot](./img/mobius_function_plt.PNG)